All Episodes

 So we have to be there.

-Yeah, and our European Center for Law and Justice affiliate, we sent a letter already to the ICC prosecutor, uh saying for, hey, listen, we rep you said you wanted to talk to families.
+Yeah, and our European Center for Law and Justice affiliate, we sent a letter already to the ICC prosecutor saying, hey, listen, you said you wanted to talk to families.

 Well, we represent families, and these families have had their loved ones killed in a horrible, horrific incident.

-And those officers are supported from people like you.
+And those offices are supported from people like you because we're a nonprofit organization.

 And Logan, people need to understand that we don't charge for our services.